Kansas Public Community Colleges and State Universities

 A minimum of 45 credit hours of general education with distribution in the following fields will be required.
 General education hours totaling less than 45 will be accepted, but transfer students must complete the remainder of this requirement before graduation from the receiving institution, which may require an additional semester(s).

-12 hours of Basic Skills courses, including these:
+12 hours of Basic Skills courses, including:

 12 hours of Humanities courses from at least three of the following disciplines:

-* Performance courses are excluded.
+* Studio and Performance courses are excluded.

 12 hours of Social and Behavioral Science courses from at least three of the following disciplines: